LXShades/comp320_artefact/production_log.md

 * Investigate and fix aforementioned layering issues
 * Profile the development build on laptop hardware
 * Implement experiment impostor configurations

+# 26/02/2020
+## Overview
+Panic!
+There is no time!
+We summarise the remaining goals for the week.

+### Replanning:
+* Revise the questionnaire
+* Revise the choice of data collection

+### Development
+* Make final optimisations to try and gain frame rate boost.
+* Add non-relative questions using a red marker instead to show previous answer

+### Polish
+* Run a stress test and report to buglist
+* Fix all known bugs (rocket bosting)

+## On questionnaire:
+The questionnaire's objective is to determine whether a mixed frame rate would be a favourable option for players compared to a low frame rate overall.

+Some tidbits from the Game Experience Questionnaire
+* I felt skilful
+* I thought it was fun
+* I felt competent
+* It was aesthetically pleasing
+* I felt good
+* I was fast at reaching the game's targets
+* I felt pressured
+* I felt challenged
+* I felt frustrated

+Some additional ones to look at
+* The gameplay felt smooth

+## On data collection
+We currently collect FPS and player movement.
+But that may not be indicative of player performance.

+Claypool's 2007 study measured major differences in the number of times a bot was shot.